Schentrup-Software/Non-Parker-Square-Finder/README.md

 ## Results

-Unfortunately, the seach came up empty.
-The space search was every square smaller than 92,233,720,368.
+Unfortunately, the search came up empty.
+The space search was every square smaller than 922,335,506,689.
 The [results folder](./Results) contains 2 files.
-The mfile.txt is every square between 0 and 92,233,720,368.
+The mfile.txt is every square between 0 and 922,335,506,689.
 The xyfile.txt is every pair of numbers where:

 1. one is a square
-2. if you add and subtract the higher from the lower of them its is a square
+2. if you add them together or subtract the higher from the lower, the result is a square
-3. the bigger number is smaller than 92,233,720,368
+3. the bigger number is smaller than 922,335,506,689

 ## Notes for future explorers using this program

 This program can be run with larger numbers.
 It just requires you to change the `totalSearchSpace` const at the top of the program file.
 That number can be increased all the way up to 9,223,372,036,854,775,807 (size of C# long) with enough ram and CPU.
-92,233,720,368 has 303,699 perfect squares between it and 0. `long.MaxValue` has about 10,000 times that many.
+922,335,506,689 has 960,382 perfect squares between it and 0. `long.MaxValue` has about 1,000 times that many.

-Running the program in VS (which does not manage memory super well but should get us an order of magnitude close enough) took about 33 MB.
-Running the program with max size will then take up about 330 GB of RAM.
-This can be optimized for but is currently not implemented.
-Another requirement of going for the max C# has to offer will be parallelizing the for loop.
-This is pretty trivial but just not needed in its current implementation.
+Running the program in VS (which is not a great benchmark super well but should get us an order of magnitude close enough) took about 4.5 hours.
+Doing this on the full set then will require about 4500 hours (187 days) since it is not parallelized.
+More work will have to be done to make it parallelizable before it is reasonable to run it on the full set.